MichaelCurrin/learn-to-code/en/topics/shell/Scheduling/monitor_cron_mails.md

 MAILTO=abc@gmail.com
 ```

-Setup a test job in the crontab file to print the phase "Test" every minute and every hour.
+Set up a test job in the crontab file to print the phase "Test" every minute and every hour.

 e.g.
 ```bash